aleph-im/aleph-docs/docs/tutorials/python/advanced.md

 The cache is specific to one program on one execution node.

 The persistence of the cache should not be relied on - its content can be deleted anytime when the program is not running.
-Important data must be persisted on the Aleph network.
+Important data must be persisted on the aleph.im network.

 To use the cache, you can use the following methods:
 ```python